 Monetization model |

-From the outset of your project development, define how your mobile app will generate revenue.
+From the onset of your project development, define how your mobile app will generate revenue.
 You can check out possible monetization models for mobile apps in our previous article. |

 Business risks |

 Think of possible situations that can adversely affect your mobile app development.
 For example, what will you do if you get too few downloads?
-You need primarily to estimate the probability of this risk and how it will impact the whole project.
+You need to estimate the probability of each risk and how it will impact the whole project.
 Then plan actions to control, mitigate, or eliminate the risk.
-Involve other stakeholders to join in the decision-making. |
+Involve other stakeholders in the decision-making process. |

 Assumptions and dependencies |